What Is Iyengar Yoga? History + 8 Benefits & What Makes It Different

 ⬇Click below for the best online yoga memberships ⬇

-What is Iyengar style yoga?
+What is Iyengar yoga?

 Woman practicing Iyengar yoga doing low-lunge yoga pose using a chair as a prop.

 B.K.S.
 Iyengar learned yoga from Tirumalai Krishnamacharya at the Mysore Palace in India, the same place Ashtanga yoga founder Pattabhi Jois studied.
-It is believed he began teaching his style of yoga in the early 1950s, and the first Iyengar Yoga institute in Pune was founded in 1975.
+It is believed he began teaching his style of yoga in the early 1950s, and the first Iyengar Yoga Institute in Pune was founded in 1975.

 Since then, Iyengar has opened institutes in London, San Francisco, Los Angeles, and New York.
 Although it's not the most popular modern yoga style, there is a significant number of Iyengar yoga students worldwide and thousands of certified Iyengar yoga teachers.

-7 benefits of practicing Iyengar yoga poses
+7 benefits of practicing Iyengar yoga

 1. The standing poses help to build strength in the legs and core and improve stamina.